WolfLycanorcant/Wolf-s-Bot-of-Knowledge/README.md

 To run the application and start interacting with the AI chat bot interface, follow these steps:

 1. Ensure your LMStudio backend is up and running.
 Refer to the LMStudio documentation for instructions on starting the backend server.
+   Link to LM Studio's page `https://lmstudio.ai/`
-2. With your backend ready, navigate to the root directory of the cloned repository (if you aren't already there).
+3. With your backend ready, navigate to the root directory of the cloned repository (if you aren't already there).
-3. Run the front end application by executing:
+4. Run the front end application by executing:
    ```
    python app.py
    ```